-FREQUENTLY ASKED QUESTIONS ABOUT MACULAR DEGENERATION WITH OUR CARMEL OPTOMETRIST
+FREQUENTLY ASKED QUESTIONS ABOUT MACULAR DEGENERATION WITH OUR CARMEL AND FISHERS OPTOMETRIST

 Macular degeneration is widespread across the U.S., impacting 11 million people across the country.
 In fact, macular degeneration is one of the leading causes of vision loss for Americans aged 60 and older.
 To find out more about macular degeneration, read our list of frequently asked questions below.